aatxe/weiss.city/index.md

 In my spare time, I'll work on anything from websites to networking libraries to programming languages to video game server emulators.
-You can check out my work on GitHub [here](https://github.com/aatxe), or through the <span class="fa fa-github"></span> in the top right.
+You can check out my work on GitHub [here](https://github.com/aatxe).
 I also run my own IRC network in my free time called [PdgnCo](http://pdgn.co/).
-It's based on democratic and anarchistic ideals!
+It's founded on democratic and anarchistic principals, and I operate it accordingly.

 I'm a denizen of the web.
 If you're looking to contact me, you can find me all over the place.
 I'm on [Twitter](https://twitter.com/aatxe), [Facebook](https://facebook.com/aaronweiss74),